danielmoi/command-line-tute/lessons/00-shells-terminals-command-lines.md

+# Overview

+Ok, let's get started.

-# Shells, Terminals, and Command Lines
+## Shells, Terminals, and Command Lines

 You may have heard of these terms: the "shell", the "terminal", and the "command line".